 Kilmelford, Seil & Easdale

-Kilmelford village is just 1½ miles away from Melfort Village and enroute you will pass Loch Melfort Hotel and Arduaine Gardens.
+Kilmelford village is just 1½ miles away from Melfort Village and just 10 minutes away you will find Loch Melfort Hotel and Arduaine Gardens.
 Arduaine is a little slice of paradise which was conceived by J. Arthur Campbell, who also built the Loch Melfort Hotel, it is a spacious tourist attraction but with the intimacy of a private garden.

 In Kilmelford itself groceries can be ordered in advance from the local store and delivered to your cottage prior to arrival.
 The building also houses The Post Office and Kilmelford Cafe, which offers tasty snacks and home baking daily plus a selection of interesting crafts.
 Just along from the village stores is Kilmelford Yacht Haven which offers moorings and facilities for yachties.

 The local hotel and public house, the Cuilfail Hotel, is an old coaching inn and retains that traditional feel.
 Snacks and meals are served in the public bar.